ujuwalsingh/lexplain/backend/README.md

-You said:
-ok
-ChatGPT said:

-Perfect 👍 Let’s make a clear and usable backend/README.md for your repo.

-Here’s a draft you can copy:

 # Lexplain Backend

 This is the backend service for **Lexplain**, responsible for handling document uploads, processing, and communication with ML models and external APIs (Google Cloud, etc.).